shrekfanboi/Coursera_FullStack/README.md

 https://www.coursera.org/learn/bootstrap-4/home/welcome

 This Porject is a part of the Coursera FrontEnd Web UI Frameworks course.
-For more details see https://www.coursera.org/learn/bootstrap-4/home/welcome.

 Steps to run the website on localhost
 1. Clone this repo.